mikeparker/for-win/README.md

 ### This Repository

-This repository contains an issue tracker for Docker Desktop for Windows -- an integrated Docker Desktop experience on Microsoft Windows.
+This repository contains an issue tracker for Docker Desktop for Windows -- an integrated Docker experience on Microsoft Windows.
 If you find a problem with the software, first [browse the existing issues](https://github.com/docker/for-win/issues) or search from the bar at the top (`s` to focus) and then, if you don't find your issue, [open